jfcherng/php-diff/README.md

     // internally, ops (tags) are all int type but this is not good for human reading.
     // set this to "true" to convert them into string form before outputting.
     'outputTagAsString' => true,
+    // extra HTML classes added to the DOM of the diff container 'wrapperClasses' => ['diff-wrapper'],
 ];

 // one-line simply compare two files